Chadnaut/WaraWara-Plaza-XML-Generator/README.md

   - For Mii pictures this means the Mii simply will not appear
   - For Topic icons this means the Plaza will **freeze**

-If the system freezes hard-reboot into the homebrew launcher (hold X while powering on) and replace the XML with the last good version.
+If the system freezes hard-reboot into the homebrew launcher (with Tiramisu hold X while powering on) and replace the XML with the last good version.

 ## Credits